-Before you get on with cleaning, it’s important to first establish what kind of cap you are working with.
-Most golf caps nowadays are made from cotton and are colorfast, in which case you can safely proceed with the following method.
+Before you start cleaning, it’s important to establish what kind of cap you are working with.
+Most golf caps nowadays are made from cotton and are colorfast, so you can safely proceed with the following method.

 If your hat is made from wool, felt, leather, silk, or satin, you’ll also want to avoid the following method.
 Instead, you should consult the manufacturer’s instructions for cleaning advice.

-The Best (And Recommended) Way to Clean Your Golf Hat
+The Best (And Recommended) Way to Wash Your Golf Hat

-For this method, all you’ll need is a sink (or bucket), some water, some detergent, and an old toothbrush.
+For this method, you’ll need a sink (or bucket), water, detergent, and an old toothbrush.

 - Fill your sink with tepid water.
 It should really be no warmer than tepid – if in doubt, just stick to cool water.

 - Add a tablespoon of detergent to the water as it’s filling.
-Dish soap might also work, but detergent, or a specialised stain-fighter such as OxiClean, will be far more effective at removing stains from your hat.
+Dish soap might also work, but the detergent, or a specialized stain-fighter, such as OxiClean, will be far more effective at removing stains from your hat.

-- Spot clean your hat, as needed, before submerging it into the water.
-If there are some obvious stains on show, you should target them by dabbing some detergent and scrubbing with an old toothbrush.
-Shampoo has also proven to be pretty effective when it comes to removing sweat stains.
-Be careful not to scrub too vigorously, especially around threaded stitching, as you could end up ruining the material.
+- Spot-clean your hat, as needed, before submerging it into the water.
+If there are obvious stains on show, you should target them by dabbing some detergent and scrubbing with an old toothbrush.
+Shampoo has also proven to be pretty effective for removing sweat stains.
+Be careful not to scrub too vigorously, especially around threaded stitching, as you could ruin the material.

-- Soak your hat in the soapy water for a few hours.
-You can soak it for as little as 30 minutes if your cap is not that dirty, or as long as four hours if it’s in a particularly bad way.
+- Soak your hat in soapy water for a few hours.
+You can soak it for as little as 30 minutes if your cap is not that dirty or as long as four hours if it’s in a particularly bad way.
 Swish the hat around a few times as it soaks.
 About halfway through the soaking process, you could remove the hat and inspect the stains.
-The bad ones will show, even through the wet fabric, so you could get your toothbrush and once again scrub those areas.
+Even through the wet fabric, the bad ones will show, so you could get your toothbrush and scrub those areas again.

 - When it’s finished soaking, rinse your hat off with cool water.
 Make sure you get rid of all the soap residue.

-- Let the majority of the excess water drip off, and then pat your hat dry with a towel.
-Don’t be too rough with it, as you want to retain the shape of the hat.
+- Let most excess water drip off, and then pat your hat dry with a towel.
+Don’t be too rough with it; you want to retain the hat’s shape.

 - Even after patting it dry, your hat will still be pretty wet-through, so you’ll need to air dry it.
-Ideally, you’ll place your hat on some sort of container, rather than leaving it crumpled up on the counter, in order to make sure your cap dries in its true shape.
+Ideally, you’ll place your hat on some sort of container rather than leaving it crumpled up on the counter to make sure your cap dries in its true shape.
 Any kind of jar or small container will work fine.
 Don’t dry it in direct sunlight.
-You can speed up the drying process by facing a small fan towards it, or by using a hairdryer on a low setting.
+You can speed up the drying process by facing a small fan towards it or by using a hairdryer on a low setting.

 Can You Put a Golf Hat in the Washing Machine?

-It’s not recommended, but it is possible to clean your golf hat in the washing machine without completely ruining it.
+It’s not recommended, but cleaning your golf hat in the washing machine is possible without completely ruining it.

-Firstly, you’ll need to make sure that your cap is colorfast, and that it is made from cotton, twill, or washable polyester.
+Firstly, you’ll need to ensure that your cap is colorfast and made from cotton, twill, or washable polyester.
 Check the label for the manufacturer’s guidance.

 Only ever wash it on a cold, gentle cycle.
-Don’t use any bleach, and use an appropriate amount of detergent as recommended by the manufacturer.
-Make sure it’s a lightweight wash – if there is too much stuff in the wash, your hat’s shape will be compromised.
-It’s a good idea to place the hat in a garment bag to keep it separate from your other items of clothing.
+Don’t use bleach; use an appropriate amount of detergent as the manufacturer recommends.
+Make sure it’s a lightweight wash – if too much stuff is in the wash, your hat’s shape will be compromised.
+It’s a good idea to place the hat in a garment bag to keep it separate from your other clothing items.

 Remove the hat promptly when the wash has finished, and leave it to air dry.
 Never put a golf hat in the dryer.